Mudock-Yatho/what-do-i-make/README.md

 # what-do-i-make
-why is stunning fortnight a inspiration it makes me want to die
+why is stunning fortnight a inspiration it makes me want to commit neck rope